A selection of my favorite clips, loosely organized by topic.

 In a first-of-its-kind endeavor, electricity-starved Rwanda and the Democratic Republic of Congo are trying to get power from a lake—and avert catastrophe.
-MIT Technology Review, May/June 2015.
+MIT Technology Review.

 In Kenya, Running with Chinese Characteristics

 China's top runners are training under an Italian coach in a Kenyan town that has produced some of the top marathoners in history.
-Roads & Kingdoms/Slate, May 2014.
+Roads & Kingdoms/Slate.

 Line Dancing: Marches and Militarism at Wagah

 A trip to the Wagah border of India and Pakistan reveals, in festive style, the roots of the sixty-six year standoff between the two countries.
-Roads & Kingdoms, May 2013.
+Roads & Kingdoms.